 Rot and decay

 There's also simple backlash against some aspect of a work or its creator.
 Its fans may be seen as overly annoying and obsessive, causing people to hate it simply to avoid being associated with them.
 It might become a victim of public mockery.
 Its target demographic may outgrow it and look back on it as childish.
 It might have been the brainchild of a Fallen Creator whose works are now seen as toxic.
 A work may be subject to Magnum Opus Dissonance; even if it's generally considered good anyway, a creator can lose his or her goodwill by talking it up too much.
 It may have been the perpetrator of an Award Snub, earning it a substantial hatedom from fans of the work or creator seen as having been snubbed, especially if the other work's reputation continues to grow over time.
+It may be a sequel or reboot that was popular when it first came out, but is later regarded as a disgrace to the original work after closer attention was paid to its flaws when compared with the original.
 A creator may have gotten involved in a controversy or trouble with the law that badly tarnished their reputation.
 A famous actor, director, writer, musician, or Show Runner may have torpedoed their career in one shot with a Box Office Bomb or a similarly despised work.
 A work may suffer from Mainstream Obscurity, winning acclaim and constantly being referenced yet not actually watched, read, or listened to much.
 Either way, people came to see the work as overrated.